By: Alison R Bowyer Freelance Copywriter email@example.com

 Step 4 Writing and feedback

-So once we’ve got past all the money stuff, it’s time for me to work on your project, starting with planning.
+So once we’ve got past the awkward money stage, it’s time for me to work on your project, and this is broken down into 5 stages:

 Step 5 Invoice